jarmokivekas/tuamk-thesis/doc/main.md

 The initial goal of the work done for this thesis was to develop a radio spectrum monitoring system using a National Instruments USRP.
-The implemented spectrum monitoring system was tested and implements the intended features.
+The implemented spectrum monitoring system was tested, and implements the intended features.
 Much of the benefit in the work done was not in the implementation itself but in the process thereof: in researching available tools, figuring out how